24-blog/pages/README.md

 > [!TIP]
-> This URL has not been added yet.
+> This URL must not be added to the list.